JvanKatwijk/qt-dab/README.md

 Apart from the untested UHD device, support for these 6 devices is commonly included in the precompiled versions.
 It was noted by users that when using the support library for the V4 version of the RTLSDR (aka DABsticks)  devices  with V3 devices  the software was rather deaf.
-To accomodate that, there are **two** precompiled Windows versions, one with "built-in" support for the V4 versions, and one supporting the V3 versions of the DAB sticks.
+To accommodate that, there are **two** precompiled Windows versions, one with "built-in" support for the V4 versions, and one supporting the V3 versions of the DAB sticks.

 In Qt-DAB the approach is to **dynamically** load the functions from the manufacturer's device library as soon as a device is selected (and not sooner).
 This approach allows  distributing versions that are configured with devices not installed on the user's system.
 (For the Windows version(s), the  device libraries for almost all configured devices are provided in the installer.
-The exception are the SDRplay snd Pluto devices.
+The exception are the SDRplay and Pluto devices.
 For SDRplay devices the user has to install the drivers from the SDRplay site, for Pluto support one should see the instructions in "https://github.com/analogdevicesinc/plutosdr-m2k-drivers-win".
 For Linux users, Ubuntu provides the required libraries in a repository (i.e. libii0 and libad9361, for e.g. Fedora the support seems to stop at F33.

 Qt-DAB also supports input using a network:
   * an rtl_tcp server connected to an RTLSDR device.
   * a **spyServer** (both 8 bit and a 16 bit version), i.e. from AIRSpy devices and RTLSDR devices.
 Note that the AIRspyHF cannot deliver samples at the required samplerate.
 (Be aware that Qt-DAB processes the input with 2048000 Samples/second.
-Using the 16 bit version - 4 bytes per sample - requires a bandwidth of at least 8 M. I am using it with a wired connection between two laptops using the 8 bit version, using the WiFi is not likely to be successfull).
+Using the 16 bit version - 4 bytes per sample - requires a bandwidth of at least 8 M. I am using it with a wired connection between two laptops using the 8 bit version, using the WiFi is not likely to be successful).

 ![6.9](/res/read_me/spy-server16-control.png?raw=true)